 There is no ‘typical’ job!
 Cost depends on several factors, particularly the number of samples to be analysed and the range of techniques required to provide you with answers.

-Our researchers have also leveraged industrial funding with traditional Canadian government grant-type funding for longer-term research projects including small NSERC Engage Grants ($25K), NSERC/CRD Grants ($100K – $500K) and massive NSERC Strategic Partnerships Grants ($1M+).
+Our researchers have also leveraged industrial funding with traditional Canadian government grant-type funding for longer-term research projects including NSERC Alliance Grants ($20K – $1M/year), Ontario Research Fund Grants, MITACS funding and others.

 Absolutely, and we encourage this.
 It is particularly helpful with analyses involving complex systems or samples or where specific handling requirements for time-/air-/water-/light-sensitive specimens are necessary.

 We accept VISA and MasterCard, however, please note that you will be invoiced in CAD funds.
 Payment can also be made via the traditional purchase order/cheque system, with international clients being invoiced in USD.

 To ensure a client’s credit card information remains secure, Western employees are no longer permitted to accept credit card information by any medium, i.e. verbally, face-to-face, phone, e-mail of facsimile.